pgrynfelder/LibDisc/README.md

-A Discord bot for channeling librus messages to Discord
+### A Discord bot for channeling librus messages to Discord
+If you want to run it, place selenium webrivers in /drivers subfolder, named as default for Your OS

 ---